atAlexFM/JavaScriptToTypeScript/README.md

 # JavaScriptToTypeScript
 An initialization bash script that makes a JavaScript project TypeScript compatible.
-In addition, the script creates an organized, React-friendly workflow.
+In addition, the script creates an organized, React-friendly project.

 ## Requirements
 In the Terminal, see if Node is installed: